Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 - Pairable:
   This option enables or disables pairing from a peer device.
 - Connectable:
-  This option enables or disables connectablity from a peer device.
+  This option enables or disables connectability from a peer device.
 - Discoverable:
   This option enables or disables discoverability from a peer device.
 - Reset Device: